Typical Carmen in the Albaicin

 Other Carmen hotels that are Carmen del Cobertizo and the Carmen de Santa Ines.
 Both conserve the typical feel and style whilst being boutique style hotels.

 Carmen de los Martires

-Some Carmenes in Granada are only opened for special events or weddings.
-The obvious one that springs to mind is Carmen de los Martires the largest by surface area.
-Although the building is closed the garden is open to the public from 10am each day.
+Some Carmenes in Granada are only opened for special events.
+The obvious one that springs to mind is Carmen de los Martires.
+The largest carmen by surface area.
+Although the building is closed.
+The garden is open to the public from 10am each day.

-You can catch the bus C3 from Calle Pavaneras (end of Gran Via) the bus stop is just at the gate of Carmen de los Martires.
+You can catch the bus C3 from Calle Pavaneras (end of Gran Via) Get off at the bus stop at the gate of Carmen de los Martires.

-From the beautiful gardens you have views of the Sierra Nevada Mountains, the city and the Alhambra palace.
-Yet this site has a gruesome past, the clue is in its name!
-Isabel the Catholic Queen ordered an Hermitage to be built to remember the Christian martyrs that perished here.
-So the name of Carmen of the Martyrs that still remains today.
-There are several pits which are still visible, dug out around the year 1240 when Muhammad Iben Alhamar was ruler of the Nasrid dynasty.
-These large cavities, measuring around 8 metres in depth and 7 metres across were for storing salt or for bread, for use in the nearby Alhambra palace.
+From the gardens you have views of the Sierra Nevada, the city and the Alhambra palace.
+Despite the stunning view, this site has a gruesome past.
+The clue is in its name!
+Isabel the Catholic Queen ordered an Hermitage to be built.
+Commemorating Christian martyrs that perished here.
+So the name of Carmen of the Martyrs still remains today.
+There are several pits which are still visible now.
+Which were dug out around the year 1240.
+At the time of Muhammad Iben Alhamar, ruler of the Nasrid dynasty.
+These large cavities, measuring around 8 metres in depth and 7 metres across were for storing salt or for bread.
+For use at the nearby Alhambra palace.